Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 In your second year, you’ll dive more deeply into neurophilosophy.

-In the Philosophical Approaches course, you’ll focus on two central topics in neurophilosophy: mechanistic explanation and causal explanation.
+In the Neuroscientific Explanation course, you’ll focus on three central topics in the philosophy of neuroscience: mechanistic explanation, network models and the concept of causation.
 We invite neuroscientists working on current cases to discuss their projects with students – for example, a recent case involved a researcher working on a network model of multiple sclerosis.

-In Neurophilosophy, Phenomenology and Subjectivity, you’ll examine the role of first-person subjective reports (e.g. by a patient) in neuroscientific research, and look for ways to incorporate subjectivity in solving scientific problems.
+In the course Neurophilosophy, Phenomenology and Subjectivity, you’ll examine the role of first-person subjective reports (e.g. by a patient) in neuroscientific research, and look for ways to incorporate subjectivity in solving scientific problems.
+Topics span from philosophical discussions surrounding the naturalization of consciousness to the application of qualitative study designs and their role in guiding neuroscientific investigations.

 In the Key Concepts course, you’ll focus on a research area of your choice.
-Through a series of interviews and critical reflections, you’ll examine the key concepts and metaphors in that area – asking how your findings can be translated to other parties.
+You collaborate with neuroscientists in that areas and develop your own research project in which you examine a specific key concept in neuroscience and its related philosophical/ethical implications – asking how your findings can be translated to other parties.

 Courses